 Don’t let your knee pain stop you from living your life.

-If you feel ready to jump back into things, speak with a specialist about MAKOplasty.
-Here at The Noyes Knee Institute, we help active adults eliminate knee pain with MAKOplasty in Cincinnati.
+If you feel ready to jump back into things, speak with a specialist.
+Here at The Noyes Knee Institute, we help active adults eliminate knee pain.

 Partial Knee Replacement with Robotic-Assisted Technology